 Most complaints people have with lawyers fall into one of four categories—and having more than one problem isn't uncommon either.
 Here are the main areas of contention:

-Here are some basic rules on what you have a right to expect from your lawyer in each of these areas.
+You have a right to quality service from your attorney.
+In this article, you'll learn what you can expect from your lawyer in each of these areas.

-It's a big shock to most people that there is no guarantee of competence when you hire a lawyer.
-Sure, all lawyers have passed a bar exam, but one test, given at the very beginning of a lawyer's career, isn't all that significant.
-And if you complain to a bar association that your lawyer is incompetent, all you are likely to get in return is a shrug.
-Bar associations go after lawyers who steal or violate specific ethical rules -- not lawyers who just aren't very good.
+It's a big shock to most people that there is no guarantee that your lawyer will do a good job.
+Bar associations tasked with monitoring attorneys go after lawyers who steal or violate specific ethical rules—not lawyers who just aren't very good.

 If, however, your lawyer makes a mistake in handling your legal matter that no reasonable attorney would have made and you lost money because of it, it is called malpractice, and you can sue.
 The mistake can be a failure to do something, such as not filing a lawsuit on time, or doing something the lawyer should not have done, such as representing a business in bankruptcy while representing an investor negotiating to buy the business.
 Malpractice suits, unfortunately, are expensive to bring and tough to win.
 For more information, see Suing Your Lawyer for Malpractice.

 Each state has ethical laws that bind lawyers.
 Commonly, these rules require lawyers to: